The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/1-promises.md

 Using a Promise involves two steps:

-1. Start the asynchronous operation and get a Promise back (order your pizza, get your ticket)
+1. Start the asynchronous function and get a Promise back (order your pizza, get your ticket)
 2. Define how to handle the resolved/rejected Promise using `.then()` and `.catch()` (when ready, I will hand in my ticket and get my pizza)

 ![Diagram showing the flow of Promises](img/Promises.svg)

-As the asynchronous operation is carried out, the Promise will exist in one of three states:
+As the asynchronous function is carried out, the Promise will exist in one of three states:

 ## Coming up...